feldenthorne/altrino-due/README.md

 For added convenience, the Makefile also supports:

 	make clean			Cleans up compiled and temp files make lib			Builds the library file
-	make install	Builds the project file and uploads it to your Due using bossac
+	make install		Builds the project file and uploads it to your Due using bossac make putty			Opens a PuTTY terminal to view serial output

 - - -